 - Special character greetings

 - Special Entertainment- sometimes

-- Complimentary Snacks including unlimited popcorn, ice cream treats, and bottled beverages.
+- Complimentary Snacks include unlimited popcorn, ice cream treats, and bottled beverages.

 How Long Does Disney After Hours last?